isidzukuri/bow_tfidf/README.md

     - **Solution:** update BOW with new words.

 2. each of given words belongs to all categories
-    - In current implementation TFIDF tool ignores such words and not adding it to BOW.
+    - In current implementation TFIDF tool ignores such words and does not add it to BOW.
 It is done with assumption that less frequent words should exists.

 ### Performance
 To improve performance and memmory usage create dump of built BOW with light data structure(without unnecessary for classifier attributes) and custom classifier which can work with the dump.